Choosing the Right Stationery Paper for Your Embosser

 When using an embosser, the most crucial component is the stationary that you choose.
 Paper is defined by grade and basis weight.
 To pick the right paper to emboss, you must understand the different grades of paper and what a basis weight is.

-- Text: High-quality paper on a variety of surfaces and colors.
-Come in smooth, vellum, felt, embossed, laid, and linen.
+• Text: High-quality paper on a variety of surfaces and colors.
+This grade comes in smooth, vellum, felt, embossed, laid, and linen.

-- Cover: Used for book covers, postcards, business cards, inserts, and is thicker in size.
+• Cover: Used for book covers, postcards, business cards, and inserts.
+This grade is thicker.

-Basis Weight – A paper’s basis weight is determined by the weight in pounds of 500 sheets of the same paper cut to a basis size.
-Paper is cut to different sizes to serve many different purposes, such as paper for a copier or business report.
-Because of this, papers that are different grades and different basis sizes can have the same basis weight.
+In more technical terms, a paper’s basis weight is determined by the weight (in pounds) of 500 sheets of paper cut to a specific size.
+Because paper has to serve many different purposes, it’s cut to different sizes.
+This means that papers that are different grades and different basis sizes can have the same basis weight.

 For example, the average stationery weight for company seals, letterheads, and business proposals is 20-32lb.
 However, there are basis weights such as 65lb. cover stock and 80lb coated paper.